|

 options found in the sample 'pcal-cfg.txt' configuration file,

-which comes with every pcal distribution and is also available
+which comes with every PCAL distribution.

-Pre-Generated Pcal PostScript Monthly/Yearly Calendars
+Pre-Generated PCAL PostScript Monthly/Yearly Calendars

-you can download pre-generated, nicely-colored, event-free, monthly-format
+download pre-generated, nicely-colored, event-free, monthly-format (12

-(12 months, 1 per page; landscape orientation; designed for printing on
+months, 1 per page; landscape orientation; designed for printing on

-You can also download pre-generated, nicely-colored, yearly-format (12
+You can also download pre-generated, nicely-colored, event-free,

 Adding Graphical Images (Logos, Icons, Photos, etc)

-The pcal application allows the addition of one or more images
+The PCAL application allows the addition of one or more images

 (graphics, logos, icons, photos, etc) on one or more days in a

 monthly-format calendar.
-(Image specifications in the pcal
+(Image specifications in the PCAL

-configuration file are ignored for yearly-format PostScript calendars and
+configuration file are ignored for yearly-format PostScript calendars

-for all HTML calendars.)
+and for all HTML calendars.)

 The image file must be in the Embedded PostScript (EPS) format.

-The pcal releases come with a single EPS sample file
+The PCAL releases come with a single EPS sample file

-('eps/recycle.eps') of the ubiquitous 'recycle' icon (3 green arrows in a
+('eps/recycle.eps') of the ubiquitous 'recycle' icon (3 green arrows in

-triangular shape):
+a triangular shape):

 Such an image might be used with configuration file settings like this: